kitemcp/public-mcp-servers/README.md

 ## Getting Started

+### Connecting with MCP Clients

+The most straightforward way to use these servers is by connecting with an MCP client:

+- **MCP SDK-based Applications**: Integrate with any of the MCP servers using official SDKs like the TypeScript SDK (example below)
+- **Existing MCP Applications**: Configure your MCP-compatible applications to use these server endpoints
+- **Custom MCP Clients**: Point your custom MCP client implementations to these servers for testing

+Simply configure your client to connect to any of the server endpoints listed above.
+All servers accept connections at their `/mcp` endpoint.

 ### Connecting to MCP Servers

 You can interact with any of the MCP servers using standard HTTP requests.
 All servers implement the MCP specification and accept POST requests to their `/mcp` endpoint.